This is a Qualified Education Program approved by the Center for Midwifery Certification.

 - Intro to Sociology

-If you do not have all the prerequisite courses completed through a traditional college, we do accept Edx, Coursera and OpenMIT courses.
-Contact the admissions office to discuss a plan to complete your prerequisite courses while starting the Midwifery Program.
+If you do not have all the prerequisite courses completed contact the admissions office to discuss a plan to complete your prerequisite courses while starting the Midwifery Program.

 Requirements to Graduate.